itaysk/itaysk.github.io/_posts/2017-08-04-azure-public-ip-addresses.md

 ### Firewalling
 Another point to consider is if you'd expect external traffic arriving at a designated NIC so that you can apply filtering rules on it.
 The simple workaround is to apply the rules on the same single NIC but rewrite their matching logic to be more specific to catch only external traffic.
 Alternatively you could have multiple NICs.

+(I'd like to thank [Shay Shahak](https://www.linkedin.com/in/shay-shahak-35a46213/) for helping me write this post)